 Step one: determine the purpose of the conference

 During the initial planning stages, it’s essential to determine the exact nature of your conference.
 What are you trying to ultimately achieve from it?
 For example, the conference might be based around a new product launch or it could just be a chance for employers to try different techniques to motivate their workforce.
-Once the purpose and agenda are finalised, the next sensible step would be to investigate the most suitable dates for staff members and then send out a calendar invite accordingly.
+Once the purpose and agenda are finalised, the next sensible step would be to investigate the most suitable dates for staff members, decide on the location it will take place and then send out a calendar invite accordingly.

 Step two: decide on a budget